shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 - borsh: To serialize and deserialize data
 - rocket_cors: To enable cross-origin resource sharing
 - solana-client: To fetch all program accounts on the solana blockchain
 - serde: For JSON Serialization and Deserialization.
 - diesel: For SQL query building
 - dotenv: To manage our database_url

-We are going to need all of these crates, to get them we can save this file and in the terminal run:
+We are going to need all of these crates, to download them we can save the `Cargo.toml` file and in the terminal run:

 ```text
 cargo check